SixArm/rust-quick-guide/doc/topics/rust-for-cryptography-and-encryption/index.md

 # Rust for cryptography and encryption

-Rust is an excellent choice for cryptography and encryption, because of Rust's performance, memory ownership model,  concurrency capabilties, strong typing, and low-level control.
+Rust is an excellent choice for cryptography and encryption, because of Rust's performance, memory ownership model,  concurrency capabilities, strong typing, and low-level control.

 Rust's performance is equivalent to C and C++.
 In cryptography applications, where the speed of execution matters significantly, Rust provides an advantage over many other programming languages, especially those that require a runtime or interpretation, such as Python.